COURSE CONFIRMED TO RUN! CLASS SIZE LIMITED TO 10!

 His track record is available at this URL

-In addition to the Course Folder, all Course Participants will also receive a FREE DVD comprising (1) full lecture and lab slides, (2) softcopies of Course References, (3) the latest version of R and R-Commander, (4) videoclips used at lectures and labs, (5) text and video resource materials on biostatistics techniques and R and R-Commander usage and (6) Software on Sample Size calculations and Statistical Power estimations developed by Dr KC Lun for the World Health Organization.
+In addition to the Course Folder, all Course Participants will also receive a FREE thumbdrive comprising (1) full lecture and lab slides, (2) softcopies of Course References, (3) the latest version of R and R-Commander, (4) videoclips used at lectures and labs, (5) text and video resource materials on biostatistics techniques and R and R-Commander usage and (6) Software on Sample Size calculations and Statistical Power estimations developed by Dr KC Lun for the World Health Organization.

 For details on Course fee and enrolment, please see Registration